-There has been an over-abundance of skin care products in the last few years.
+There has been an over-abundance of skincare products in the last few years.
 Or so it seems.
 Everybody seems to be troubled by “bad skin,” if there was such a thing.
-Acne (sometimes pretty painful), excessively oily skin, dry skin, dull skin, wrinkled skin, redness, rosacea, eczema, psoriasis and any number of abnormalities seem to be striking us with a frequency greater than ever before.
+Acne (sometimes pretty painful), excessively oily skin, dry skin, dull skin, wrinkled skin, redness, rosacea, eczema, psoriasis, and any number of abnormalities seem to be striking us with a frequency greater than ever before.
 So we take refuge in over-the-counter solutions that we feel will solve our problems.
-After all they seem to be working fine for those gorgeously skinned models that endorse these brand.
+After all, they seem to be working fine for those gorgeously skinned models that endorse these brands.
 But it is a mirage, we find sadly and wonder what went wrong with our skin.
 What if you were told that the secret to healthy and radiant skin lies inside of you, in your gut?
 Would you believe it?

 To correct this imbalance, you require probiotic foods and supplements.
-Fermented foods like kefir, yogurt, kimchi and sauerkraut provide good bacteria.
-High quality supplements, like Setu’s Your Gut, also provide all of the good bacteria in the right amounts.
+Fermented foods like kefir, yogurt, kimchi, and sauerkraut provide good bacteria.
+High-quality supplements, like Setu’s Your Gut, also provide all of the good bacteria in the right amounts.
 With a healthy balance of good bacteria in your gut, you can be assured of healthy digestion and absorption of nutrients from a healthy diet.
-This will lead to healthy organs and also a healthy skin.
+This will lead to healthy organs and also healthy skin.

 Don’t go searching for solutions for healthy and radiant skin in creams, lotions, face washes, and face packs.
 Instead, eat clean, drink a lot of water, and aim to balance your gut microflora to ensure lasting health for your skin and your body.